karlfl/MyBlog/content/posts/Programming-Netduino-in-Arduino.md

     pinMode(PB11, INPUT_PULLUP); // Set button pin as input with pull-up resistor digitalWrite(PA10, LOW);     // Ensure LED starts OFF
     ```
 3. Moving on to the main loop(). you're going to replace all of the code in this function with some new logic.
 First you'll get the current state of our button.
 Next, if you've fully pressed and released the button (last state was pressed/high and current state is unpressed/low), you can go ahead and toggle the led state by inverting the boolean and then writing to the pin.
-The delay adds a small pause a to debounce the button.
+The delay adds a small pause to debounce the button.
 Finally you'll set the lastButtonState so we can keep track of what just happened.
 Here's the new loop() function.

     ```c
     void loop() {